itmaybejj/editoria11y-wp/readme.txt

 4. Checker set to dark theme, showing a table header alert

 == Changelog ==

+= 1.0.7 =
+* Fix for bug that was preventing scrolling the outline and alt tag tabs on the main panel.
+* Improvements to alignments and colors on tips.

 = 1.0.6 =
 * Prevent browsers from displaying cached (out of date) results on the dashboard reports.